fickryiman/RubyOnRails-Blog/README.md

       - A method that updates the likes counter for a post.
     - Go to `rails c` and check if your methods are working.

-- Project 3: Processing data in models & Validations and Model specs
+- Project 3: Validations and Model specs
-  - Processing data in models
+  - Add the following validations:
     - User model
-      - a method that returns the 3 most recent posts for a given user.
-      - a method that updates the posts counter for a user.
-    - Post model
-      - a method which returns the 5 most recent comments for a given post.
-      - a method that updates the comments counter for a post.
-      - a method that updates the likes counter for a post.
-  - Validations and Model specs
-    - Use validations for models.
-    - Write unit tests for models.
-    - Add the following validations:
-      - For the User model:
       - Name must not be blank.
       - PostsCounter must be an integer greater than or equal to zero.
-      - For the Post model:
+    - Post model
       - Title must not be blank.
       - Title must not exceed 250 characters.
       - CommentsCounter must be an integer greater than or equal to zero.
       - LikesCounter must be an integer greater than or equal to zero.
-    - Add unit specs for all of models' methods and validations.
+  - Add unit specs for all of your models' methods and validations.

-- Project 3: Controllers.
+- Project 4: Controllers.
   - Use controllers to handle requests and render empty views.
   - Implements Rails naming conventions.
   - Use params from browser requests in a safe way.